konflux-ci/architecture/ADR/00xx-component-references.md

 ### Build-service and PR Groups

 * When [build-service] responds to the build of a PR (PR #1) and propagates the digest from one Component to another as a PR (PR#2).
-It follows the declared `ComponentEmbeddings` to know which other repos should receive an update PR.
+It follows the declared `depends on` references to know which other repos should receive an update PR.
 It marks the PR that is submits (PR #2) as being in the same PR Group as the triggering PR (PR #1).
 This enables pre-merge testing of both changes.
 * When [build-service] submits PR #2, it marks it as "Draft" and it includes a reference to the triggering PR (PR #1) in the description of the automatically submitted PR (PR #2), giving the user some indication that it should not be merged out of order.

 ## Applied to Use Cases